K-Commuting Mappings of Generalized Matrix Algebras: Abstract

 \section{Abstract}

-Motivated by the intensive and powerful works of Beidar \cite{Beidar, BeidarFongLeeWong} and Bre$\check{\rm s}$ar \cite{Bresar1, Bresar5}, we will study $k$-commuting mappings of generalized matrix algebras in this article.
+In this paper we will study $k$-commuting mappings of generalized matrix algebras.
 The general form of arbitrary $k$-commuting mapping of a generalized matrix algebra is determined.
-It is shown that under suitable hypotheses, every $k$-commuting mapping of a generalized matrix algebra take a certain form which is said to be proper.
+It is shown that under mild assumptions, every $k$-commuting mapping of a generalized matrix algebra takes a certain form which is said to be proper.
 A number of applications related to $k$-commuting mappings are presented.
-These results not only give new perspectives to the aforementioned works of Beidar and Bresar but also extend the main results of Cheung, Du and Wang \cite{Cheung, DuWang} to the case of generalized matrix algebras.
+These results extend the existing works of Cheung, Du and Wang \cite{Cheung2, DuWang1} to the case of generalized matrix algebras.